HL7/davinci-ecdx/input/pagecontent/attachments.md

 Attachments for Claims or Prior Authorization introduces the concepts of *solicited* and *unsolicited* workflows:

 #### Solicited Workflow
-A solicited based attachment request, is a non-CDex FHIR request where a payer may send a portal, letter, X12 message or other type of request to the provider for additional information to support a claim or prior authorization.
+A *solicited* based attachment request, is a non-CDex FHIR request where a payer may send a portal, letter, X12 message or other type of request to the provider for additional information to support a claim or prior authorization.
 In response, the additional information is being sent from the provider system/EMR using CDex Attachments.
 The attachment is then re-associated with the claim or prior authorization.

 ##### Example Scenarios:
 1. Submitting additional information for a prior authorization.
 2. Submitting supplemental information for a claim based on a X12 (or other non-CDex FHIR) based payer request

 #### Unsolicited Workflow
-For an Unsolicited attachment the provider will submit additional information using CDex Attachments to support a claim or prior authorization based on payer predefined rules without any type of request.
+For an *unsolicited* attachment the provider will submit additional information using CDex Attachments to support a claim or prior authorization based on payer predefined rules without any type of request.
 The attachment is then re-associated with the claim or prior authorization.

 ##### Example Scenarios:
 1. Additional information based on a set of pre-defined rules by the payer or in state mandates without a specific request.